adamsonb12/bookshelf-cascade-soft-delete/README.md

 # Bookshelf Cascade Soft Delete

-This is a plugin to be used with Bookshelf.
+This is a plugin to be used with [Bookshelf JS](http://bookshelfjs.org/).
 It's the combination of two existing plugins, [node-bookshelf-soft-delete](https://github.com/lanetix/node-bookshelf-soft-delete) and [bookshelf-cascade-delete](https://github.com/seegno/bookshelf-cascade-delete), as well as custom code to accomplish the cacade soft deletions.

 # Installation
 Intall the package via npm: